 Drainage Field Soakaway Systems

-Soakaway systems have a drainage field, which is a shallow, covered, excavation made in unsaturated soil.
-Pre-treated wastewater is discharged through piping onto porous surfaces that allow wastewater to filter though the soil.
+Soakaway systems have a drainage field, which is a shallow, covered excavation made in unsaturated soil.
+Pre-treated wastewater is discharged through piping onto porous surfaces that allow wastewater to filter through the soil.
 The soil accepts, treats, and disperses wastewater as it percolates through the soil, ultimately discharging to groundwater.

 Stage 1